 My pronouns are she/her/hers.

-I hold a MFA in Interdisciplinary Arts from the Ohio State University and a MA in Science Writing and Poetry from Johns Hopkins University.
+I hold a MFA in Interdisciplinary Arts and Education from the Ohio State University and a MA in Science Writing and Poetry from Johns Hopkins University.

 Copyright © 2022 Miss Cleis Abeni (tree turtle) - All Rights Reserved.